Check out Singapore’s parks and gardens for some serious R&R away from the bustling city.

-Visit the iconic Marina Bay Sands for gorgeous views of the city.
-Standing tall at 200 metres above ground, the Sands SkyPark is an observation deck that’s home to a 150-metre Infinity Pool (accessible to hotel guests only), as well as swanky dining establishments like rooftop bar CÉ LA VI and modern restaurant Sky on 57 by celebrity chef Justin Quek so you could swim, drink, or dine with a view here.
+Visit the iconic Marina Bay Sands® for gorgeous views of the city.
+Standing tall at 200 metres above ground, the Sands SkyPark is an observation deck that’s home to a 150-metre-long Infinity Pool (accessible to hotel guests only), as well as swanky dining establishments like rooftop bar CÉ LA VI, so you could swim, drink, or dine with a view here.

 Another place to check out is The Fullerton Hotel and its classy restaurant, The Lighthouse.
-Book a spot here to tuck into perfectly executed Southern Italian creations while you gaze at beautiful sights of the Singapore skyline – complete with full-on views of the Marina Bay waterfront.
-Plan your visit right and you could also catch the Marina Bay Light Show (which takes place every evening at 8pm and 9:30pm) and even fireworks on certain occasions (New Year's Eve, National Day) while sipping on a bubbly at the adjoining rooftop bar.
+Book a spot here to tuck into perfectly executed Southern Italian creations while you gaze at beautiful sights of the Singapore skyline—complete with full-on views of the Marina Bay waterfront.
+Plan your visit right and you could also catch Spectra, a captivating light and water display at Marina Bay (8pm and 9pm daily, with an additional show at 10pm on Fridays and Saturdays) and even fireworks on certain occasions (New Year's Eve, National Day) while sipping on a bubbly at the adjoining rooftop bar.